I am a Board-Certified Physical Therapist and National Academy of Sports Medicine Certified Personal Trainer and Nutritionist.

-It's pretty much common knowledge that every man's testosterone levels are at their peak between the ages of about 17 to 28.
-Unfortunately after that, nature takes over and it starts to go downhill from that point on for the rest of your life.
-Age is kind of like a silent thief in the night, it quietly and progressively begins to take things away from us.
+Men's testosterone levels are at their peak between the ages of about 17 to 28.
+Unfortunately, after that, nature takes over and everything starts to go downhill.
+Age is a thief in the night, quietly and progressively taking things away from us.
 Some people lose things such as hair, sight, and functionality of some things a lot earlier than others.
-In men, as we begin to get older, it's inevitable that our testosterone levels gradually begin to get lower and lower naturally due to our age, lack of activity, loss of muscle and our bad dietary habits.
-Some of the symptoms of low testosterone levels can be so suttle that a lot of men will not even notice them until they're waking up feeling weak and being fatigued seems normal.
-The symptoms of low testosterone can range from loss of your sex drive, erectile strength, facial and body hair, to lack of confidence, depression, inexplicable weight gain or loss of muscle.
+In men, as we begin to get older, it's inevitable that our testosterone levels gradually begin to get lower and lower naturally due to our age, lack of activity, loss of muscle, and bad dietary habits.
+Some of the symptoms of low testosterone levels can be so subtle that a lot of men will not even notice them until they wake up feeling weak and being fatigued seems normal.
+The symptoms of low testosterone can range from loss of your sex drive, erectile strength, and facial and body hair, to lack of confidence, depression, and inexplicable weight gain or loss of muscle.
 Research has shown more serious low levels have also been linked to heart disease, diabetes, and osteoporosis.

-The best thing that any man over the age of 40 can do is go see your doctor and get their levels tested.
+The best thing that any man over the age of 40 can do is get his T levels tested.
 As I stated previously your levels gradually decrease after 40, so it's probably a good idea to get tested about every five years or so.
 This would allow you to estimate the amount of decrease for that period of time.
-If your current doctor does not specialize with hormonal mitigation, you may want to try to get a second opinion.
+If your current doctor does not specialize in hormonal mitigation, you may want to try to get a second opinion.
 In all reality, if you are producing less than 350 ng/dl (nanograms per deciliter), more often than not, you are going to experience fatigue, erectile dysfunction, hair loss, and weight gain.
-But you don't have to just accept the fact that your levels are going to gradually drop, there are ways to combat this.
-Regular weight training/exercise can raise your levels, as can your diet and eliminating stress.
+But you don't have to accept the fact that your levels are going to gradually drop.
+There are ways to combat this.
+Regular weight training/exercise can raise your levels, as can changing your diet and eliminating stress.

-Your diet is just as important than any performance or exercise goal when your attempting to increase the testosterone levels.
-The older, distinguished man's diet should always include a lot leafy green vegetables such as spinach or broccoli.
-These greens will help eliminate the estrogens that can impede testosterone production and the release of it.
-A daily serving of walnuts and pomegranates are also beneficial to the mature man.
+Your diet is just as important as any performance or exercise goal when attempting to increase your testosterone levels.
+The older man's diet should always include a lot of leafy green vegetables such as spinach or broccoli.
+These greens will help eliminate the estrogens that can impede testosterone production and its release.
+A daily serving of walnuts and pomegranates is also beneficial to the mature man.
 They assist in the promotion of more nitric oxide which increases the blood flow throughout the body.
 We are all aware of what a nice, strong blow flow provides for a man.
-Medium chain triglycerides (like water, milk or coconut oil) will assist in the production of testosterone and the decrease of body fat.
-Monounsaturated fats, Omega 3's, rare or raw beef (red meat), fatty fish and natural seed should all be included into your diet to help with testosterone production.
+Medium-chain triglycerides (like water, milk, or coconut oil) will assist in the production of testosterone and the decrease of body fat.
+Monounsaturated fats, Omega 3's, rare or raw beef (red meat), fatty fish, and natural seed should all be included in your diet to help with testosterone production.
 Remember that too much of anything is not healthy.
 Eat everything in moderation.
 Eating obscene amounts of these things, especially red meat, will ultimately do more harm than good.